Opticians, Optometrists, and Ophthalmologists: What’s the Diff?

 Most people have no idea what the difference between an ophthalmologist, optometrist, and optician actually is.
 In fact, it is one of the most-searched eye-health-related questions on Google.

-Each specialist plays a vital role in your vision care, says Dr. Lesser.
+Each eye care specialist plays a vital role in your vision care, says Dr. Lesser.
 Consider this your CliffsNotes guide to the three O’s.

-The person at the optical shop who helps you select a trendy pair of glasses to impress your classmates at a high school reunion—that’s an optician.
+The person at the optical shop who helps you select a trendy pair of eyeglasses to impress your classmates at a high school reunion—that’s an optician.

 Opticians fit you for glasses and are up-to-date on current frame styles.
 They can walk you through the pros and cons of all of the various lens materials and coatings, says Dr. Lesser, helping you walk away with glasses that look and feel great.

 When your frames need a quick repair or adjustment, opticians can get you squared away.
 They can also help you get the hang of putting in contact lenses and show you how to care for them at home.